eclipse-volttron/volttron-openadr-ven/README.md

 }
 ```

 2. On the same shell, run `vctl auth keypair`.
-Copy the values of `public` and `secret` and paste them in the agent's config file.
+Copy the values of `public` and `secret` and paste them in the agent's config file as the values for "public" and "secret".
 See example below:

 ```shell
 $ vctl auth keypair